vvv-school/tutorial_RFModule/README.md

 $ yarp rpc /coder/Codec/rpc
 >> quit
 ```
-this will stop the the `tutotial_RFModule` which was responsible for encoding our message.
+this will stop the the `tutorial_RFModule` which was responsible for encoding our message.
 Check this by pressing the **Refresh** button of the `yarpmanager` GUI.

 # Scenario
-As it is shown in the following diagram, there are two instances of the `tutotial_RFModule` is running.
+As it is shown in the following diagram, there are two instances of the `tutorial_RFModule` is running.
-- First `tutotial_RFModule` lunched with `--mode coder` to encode the input string
+- First `tutorial_RFModule` lunched with `--mode coder` to encode the input string
-- Second `tutotial_RFModule` lunched with `--mode decoder`; it receives the input encoded message, decode it and send it out to the `yarp read`
+- Second `tutorial_RFModule` lunched with `--mode decoder`; it receives the input encoded message, decode it and send it out to the `yarp read`

 ![application](/misc/application.png)